officelearn/azure-docs.sv-se/articles/governance/policy/concepts/definition-structure.md

   # Use Get-AzPolicyAlias to list available providers
   Get-AzPolicyAlias -ListAvailable

-  # Use Get-AzPolicyAlias to list aliases for a Namespace (such as Azure Automation -- Microsoft.Automation)
+  # Use Get-AzPolicyAlias to list aliases for a Namespace (such as Azure Compute -- Microsoft.Compute)
-  Get-AzPolicyAlias -NamespaceMatch 'automation'
+  (Get-AzPolicyAlias -NamespaceMatch 'compute').Aliases
   ```

 - Azure CLI